Economy of the Western Cape: Fishing

 Around 75% of all commercial fishing in South Africa takes place along the Western Cape's coastline.
 The provinces rich cold water fishing grounds are abundant in marine life.
 Marine life such as spiny lobster (locally known as crayfish), abalone, snoek, squid, octopus, oysters and mussels are extensively fished.
 The fishing of spiny lobster and abalone is heavily regulated due to their high value and dwindling population due to extensive poaching.

+Special economic zones

+The Western Cape has two of the five operating special economic zones (SEZ) within South Africa; the Saldanha Bay Industrial Development Zone and the Atlantis SEZ.
+Invigorated in 2013 the Saldanha Bay Industrial Development Zone is based around the port at Saldanha Bay and is focused on supporting the growth of the energy and marine services industries.
+The Atlantis SEZ is focused on renewable energy and green technology manufacturing and is based around the town of Atlantis, a satellite community of Cape Town.